Poll shows ‘defunding’ Minneapolis police is driven by white voters

 A poll carried out for the Star Tribune, MPR News, KARE 11, FRONTLINE and the PBS series sheds some fascinating light on the ongoing debate on policing in Minneapolis.
 Some…

 This weekend saw the release of a major poll on behalf of MPR News/StarTribune/KARE-11 which asked Minneapolis’ voters their opinions about city and police leadership, the police union, and race and the criminal justice system.
 The findings were somewhat puzzling.

-The poll found that a hefty 73% of voters in Minneapolis supported ‘defunding the police’, ie, switching some of the department’s budget to spending on social services.
+The poll found that a hefty 73 percent of voters in Minneapolis supported ‘defunding the police’, ie, switching some of the department’s budget to spending on social services.
 The measure found support among a number of categories of voters, Republicans being a notable exception.

 Whatever else this measure might mean, unless it involves hefty cuts to police officer’s salaries, it means fewer police officers.
-Yet, 44% of Minneapolis voters think that the police department should not be reduced in size.
+Yet, 44 percent of Minneapolis voters think that the police department should not be reduced in size.

 This is bizarre.
-As a matter of arithmetic, at least 23% of those who said they wanted to cut the police department’s funding also said that they didn’t want to cut the number of police officers.
+As a matter of arithmetic, at least 23 percent of those who said they wanted to cut the police department’s funding also said that they didn’t want to cut the number of police officers.

 The poll offers further interesting findings.
 Echoing other research, it found that fewer black than white Minneapolis voters wanted to reduce the size of the city’s police force.

 This is probably because blacks are disproportionately likely to be the victims of crime.
 As I wrote early last month, at least 13 of the 14 people murdered in Minneapolis since Memorial Day were black, numbers which have remained constant in the intervening period.
-This explains why the poll finds that 66% of black voters think that crime is up in Minneapolis while just 45% of white voters think the same.
+This explains why the poll finds that 66 percent of black voters think that crime is up in Minneapolis while just 45 percent of white voters think the same.